 You can cache objects to the CDN that are provided by a Windows Azure hosted service.

-CDN for hosted services has the following constraints:
+Caching for hosted services has the following constraints:

-Should be used to cache static content.
+The CDN should be used to cache static content only.

 Warning Caching of highly volatile or truly dynamic content may adversely affect your performance or cause content problems, all at increased cost.

-The hosted service must be deployed to in a production deployment.
+Your hosted service must be deployed to in a production deployment.

-The hosted service must provide the object on port 80 using HTTP.
+Your hosted service must provide the object on port 80 using HTTP.